 High latitude peatlands cover 3 % of the global land area, but store up to 25 % of the total soil carbon.
 These ecosystems provide important feedback mechanisms in the global carbon cylce.
-The objective of my research is to relate LiDAR derived mire catchment charachteristics to mire nutrient status, and CO2 and CH4 production.
+The objective of my research is to relate LiDAR derived mire catchment charachteristics to mire nutrient regime, peat growth rate and plant community compostion.

 The study area is located in the coastal area north of Umeå, Sweden.
 In the area new land is continuously rising from the sea due to isostatic rebound.
-This provides a unique study area in the form of a mire chronosequence where mire properties such as nutrient regime, species composition, mire type and sub-habitat distribution are changing with altitude and distance from the present coastline.
+This provides a unique study area in the form of a mire chronosequence where mire properties are changing with altitude and distance from the present coastline.

 2017 MSc in Soil Science (Soil and Water Management, Swedish University of Agricultural Sciences, Uppsala): Organic Matter Properties and Their Relation to Phosphorus and Nitrogen Concentrations in Swedish Agricultural Streams